grafana/agent/docs/rfcs/0007-flow-modules.md

 ## Goals

-* Support single module loading via `module.single`
+* Support single module loading via `module.string`
-* Support multiple module loading via `module.multiple`
 * Enable re-use of common patterns
 * Allow loading a module from a string
 * Allow modules to load other modules